baileylockheart/rss-feeds/README.md

-# rss, maybe??
+# rss feeds??
-I wanted to make an rss feed that I can edit on my phone, so I made it here ^^ if I need to make rss feeds, I'm gonna stick them here :D
+I wanted to make an rss feed that I can edit on my phone, so I made it here ^^ I made one for my main website, and I'm thinking about making another, so generally speaking,if I need to make rss feeds, I'm gonna stick them here :D